 The Catholic Negro-American Mission Board, Series 1-3 Correspondence Charters, and By Laws:

-Reverend Benjamin M. Horton, S.S.J.: Includes charters, certificates, and related correspondence from the administration of Father Horton, the third director.
+Reverend Benjamin M. Horton, S.S.J.: Includes the amendments, resolutions, and related correspondence during the administration of Father Horton, the third director.

-Monsignor Paul A. Lenz: The correspondence from the administration of Monsignor Lenz, the fourth director, is arranged chronologically and there under divided into general correspondence, surveys on the financial needs of Black Catholic schools (1980), and grant-related correspondence (begins in 1981).
-The general correspondence includes charters, affidavits, and bequests.
+Monsignor Paul A. Lenz: Includes the amendments, resolutions, and all correspondence during the administration of Monsignor Lenz, the fourth director.
+The records are arranged chronologically and there under divided into general correspondence, surveys on the financial needs of Black Catholic schools (1980), and grant-related correspondence (begins in 1981).
+The general correspondence includes a resolution (1984), affidavits, and bequests.

 Series 3-1 Restrictions: Records created before 1985 are restricted for 25 years after their date of creation.
 For more information, please consult the archives staff.